riceissa/issarice.com/wiki/vim.md

         :+1kl | m$ | 'l | $?^$?,$sort

+    This won't work if the file has footnotes at the end instead.
+    Additionally, each reference must be on its own line, and the references must be contained in a single paragraph (since we search backward from the end of the buffer with `$?^$?`).

 # Moving in long lines

 I've always found it frustrating that Vim by default acts on physical lines instead of "display lines".